Arnold School: Amalgamation

 Arnold merged with King Edward VII & Queen Mary School (KEQMS) in September 2012.
 The new school is called AKS Lytham.
-Contentiously, parent groups opposed to the merger submitted objections to the Charity Commission which prompted a review prior to allowing the merger to proceed.
+Parent groups opposed to the merger submitted objections to the Charity Commission which prompted a review prior to allowing the merger to proceed.
 The Charity Commission completed their report and announced on 11 November 2011 that they had approved the decision.
 A KEQMS parent group immediately announced their intention to appeal against the Charity Commission decision.
 The appeal was lodged with HM Courts and Tribunal Service – First Tier Tribunal on Friday 9 December 2011.
 The appeal was heard on 11 and 12 April 2012 and a decision was released by the tribunal on 17 May 2012 stating that the merger was going to proceed.
-The parents group did not appeal this decision and the merger went ahead successfully over the course of 2013.
-United Church Schools Trust (a large education charity), the group responsible for the merger, committed to an expenditure in excess of £9 million, in order to upgrade the infrastructure at the Lytham site so as to accommodate the expanded school.
+The parents group did not appeal this decision and the merger went ahead in 2013.
+United Church Schools Trust (a large education charity), the group responsible for the merger, committed to an expenditure in excess of £9 million, in order to upgrade the infrastructure at the Lytham site to accommodate the expanded school.